 1. shall send a Floor Release message: The Floor Release message:

-a. void;
+a. void; and

+b. if the controlling function is in the interconnected system, shall include the User ID field;

 2. may set the first bit in the subtype of the Floor Release message to '1' (Acknowledgment is required) as described in clause 8.2.2;